signl4/docs/integrations/influxdb/influxdb.md

 ---
-title: Autocode
+title: InfluxDB
 parent: Integrations
 ---

-# SIGNL4 Integration with Autocode
+# SIGNL4 Integration with InfluxDB

 [InfluxDB](https://www.influxdata.com/) is an open-source time series database developed by [InfluxData](https://www.influxdata.com/).
 It is optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things (IoT) sensor data, and real-time analytics.